qoherent/ria-hub-docs/docs/content/.Administration/mail-templates.md

 - The template for the desired **action type**, action name `default`.
 - The template for action type `issue`, action name `default`.

-The only mandatory template is action type `issue`, action name `default`, which is already embedded in Gitea unless it's overridden by the user in the `custom` directory.
+The only mandatory template is action type `issue`, action name `default`, which is already embedded in RIA Hub unless it's overridden by the user in the `custom` directory.

 ## Template syntax